What you'll receive

 You must have:

-- Recently completed a BSc Hons degree or equivalent in a relevant field (microbiology, genomics or biochemistry)
+- recently completed a Bachelor of Science (Honours) degree or equivalent in a relevant field (microbiology, genomics or biochemistry)

 Ideally you will also have: